 I’ve taken a very old recipe and brought it into the 21st Century.
-No more Cool Whip or Jello, this has real whipped cream and a homemade strawberry that jells.
+No more Cool Whip or Jello, this has real whipped cream and a homemade strawberry glaze that binds the fresh strawberries.
 SO perfect for summer berries!

 I never quite liked it either.
 Blame it on the cool whip and jello.
 My grandma had me whipping cream in her kitchen when I was ten; it’s what I knew and what I loved and I could never quite get onboard with Cool Whip.
 Jello?
 It’s a texture thing; I’ll pass on Jell-O every time for that reason (much less artificial stuff reasons, thank you very much!).

 Fast forward to today.
 I’m staying with friends that have a wealth of antiquities that they use on an everyday basis that are quite charming too.
 Kitchen utensils from their wedding over 30 years ago (yes, I admit, I see props in that bunch!),